petrstepanov/tlist-processor/README.md

 export PATH
 ```

-Current software requires ROOT to be built with [http://www.fftw.org/](FFTW libraries).
+Current software requires ROOT to be built with FFTW libraries.
 First, [http://www.fftw.org/download.html](download) and unpack FFTW sources to your computer.
 Navigate to the correspondent folder and run:

 ```bash
 ./configure